Normalization

 At this time of the school year, students are beginning to find focus and joyful work.
 For some children this occurs quickly, and for others it may take time to find their rhythm.
 The classroom itself also seeks normalization, not just the individual children.
 Students who work independently are courteous towards each other, focused on their work, and enjoy the work they are doing; these are all signs of normalization.

-By Kim Philo, Lower Elementary Educator
+By Ms. Kim, Lower Elementary Educator

-By Katie Denmark July 1, 2025
+By Ms. Katie October 7, 2025